 Name: (officially) be, (commonly) be alta, (less frequently) be larga or be grande

 The Spanish B is pronounced exactly the same as the Spanish V—although occasionally some people, even native speakers, will claim otherwise.
-Linguists will tell you that they never make any difference in their actual speech patterns, however.
+Linguists will tell you this doesn’t make any difference in actual speech patterns, however.

 Just think of the Spanish B and the V as two letters for the same sound.
 This conflation should give you some clue as to why native Spanish speakers have a terrible time understanding and pronouncing the English V as in “Victor.”

-Anywhere else, the letter is pronounced pretty much like the English letter K (but less plosive, i.e., not expelling air), like the C in “scat.”
+Anywhere else, the letter is pronounced pretty much like the English letter K (but less plosive, or softer), like the C in “scat.”

-2. However, in other situations, this sounds like the TH in “this.”
-As you’re learning Spanish, you’ll particularly notice this second pronunciation in past participles ending in -ado and -ido.
+However, in other situations, it sounds like the TH in “this.”
+As you’re learning Spanish, you’ll particularly notice this second pronunciation in past participles ending in -ado and -ido such as hablado (spoken).

-To get a sense of both D pronunciations at work, try listening to and saying the word dedo (finger): DAY-thow.
+To get a sense of both D pronunciations at work, try listening closely to dedo (finger), which sounds like “DAY-thow.”